How much does it cost to charge an electric car in the Netherlands in 2025?

 Why is pricing between chargers so different?

-- On January 1st, 2025, a beneficial tax rule for Dutch charge network operators expired.
-Some operators may choose to pass on this cost to customers.
+• On January 1st, 2025, a beneficial tax rule for Dutch charge network operators expired.
+Some have passed on this cost to customers.

 How do I calculate my total cost per charge session?